nitishdhar/tinydev/README.md

 <h2>Tiny Dev Kit</h2>
 ===========

-<strong>Tiny Dev Kit</strong> is a free, open source, development kit for HTML, PHP released under <a href="https://github.com/nitishdhar/tinydev/blob/master/License.txt">MIT License</a>.
+<strong>Tiny Dev Kit</strong> is a free, open source, lightweight development kit for HTML, PHP released under <a href="https://github.com/nitishdhar/tinydev/blob/master/License.txt">MIT License</a>.

-It can be used for developing small scale websites & even big applications.
+It can be used for developing small to medium scale websites & applications.
 Its implemented on twitter bootstrap framework &amp; has a completely responsive design

 It's like a compact & tiny framework that is simple & easy to understand or implement.